Chart Color Schemes

 Population growth drivers in Croydon Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, an above median population growth is projected for the suburb of Croydon Park, with the area expected to expand by 969 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.9% in total over the 17 years.
+Beyond this, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
+Future population trends project an above median growth, with the suburb expected to expand by 811 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.1% in total over the 16 years.

 Frequently Asked Questions - Population